rdfostrich/article-jws2018-ostrich/content/related-work.md

 ### General RDF Indexing and Compression

-RDF storage systems typically use indexing and compression techniques for reducing query times and storage space, respectively.
+RDF storage systems typically use indexing and compression techniques for reducing query times and storage space.
 These systems can either be based on existing database technologies, such as [relational databases](cite:cites virtuoso) or [document stores](cite:cites dsparq), or on techniques tailored to RDF.
-For the remainder of this article, we focus on the latter.
+For the remainder of this article, we focus on the latter because of their direct relevance.

 [RDF-3X](cite:cites rdf3x) is an RDF storage technique that is based on a clustered B+Tree with 18 indexes in which triples are sorted lexicographically.
-Given that a triple consists of a subject (S), predicate (P) and object (O), it includes 6 indexes for possible triple component orders (SPO, SOP, OSP, OPS, PSO and POS), 6 aggregated indexes (SP, SO, PS, PO, OS, and OP), and 3 one-valued indexes (S, P, and O).
+Given that a triple consists of a subject (S), predicate (P) and object (O), it includes six indexes for possible triple component orders (SPO, SOP, OSP, OPS, PSO and POS), six aggregated indexes (SP, SO, PS, PO, OS, and OP), and three one-valued indexes (S, P, and O).
 A dictionary is used to compress common triple components.
 When evaluating SPARQL queries, optimal indexes can be selected based on the query's triple patterns.
 Furthermore, the store allows update operations.
 In our storage approach, we will reuse the concept of multiple indexes and encoding triple components in a dictionary.

-[Hexastore](cite:cites hexastore) is similar in the sense that it uses six different sorted lists, one for each possible triple component order.
+[Hexastore](cite:cites hexastore) is a similar approach as it uses six different sorted lists, one for each possible triple component order.
-It also uses dictionary encoding to compress common triple components.
+Also, it uses dictionary encoding to compress common triple components.
-[Triplebit](cite:cites triplebit) is an alternative approach based on a two-dimensional storage matrix.
+An alternative is [Triplebit](cite:cites triplebit), which is based on a two-dimensional storage matrix.
 Columns correspond to predicates, and rows to subjects and objects.
 This sparse matrix is compressed and dictionary-encoded to reduce storage requirements.
 Furthermore, it uses auxiliary index structures to improve index selection during query evaluation.

 [HDT](cite:cites hdt) is a binary RDF representation that is highly compressed and provides indexing structures that enable efficient querying.
-It consists of 3 main components:
+It consists of three main components:

 Header
 : metadata describing the dataset